 Listia may sound pretty shady at this point, but honestly, it's not a scam.
 If you take the time to get to know how the site works and make sure you follow all the rules, it's possible to have a good experience and actually trade your unwanted stuff for new stuff for free.
 But there is a bit of a learning curve, so make sure you stay alert and exercise common sense (with a healthy dose of caution).

-Because although Listia is not a scam, some of its users are scammers (just like eBay).
+Although Listia itself is not a scam, some of its users are scammers (just like on eBay).
 But if you follow my tips, you should be able to minimize problems with other users and avoid unexpected hidden costs.

 Listia Customer Support